robotpy/robotpy-docs/faq.rst

 2.x documentation.

 -  RobotPy WPILib on the roboRIO uses the latest version of Python 3 at kickoff.
-   In 2019, this was Python 3.7.
+   In 2020, this was Python 3.8.
 When using pyfrc or similar projects, you should use a Python 3.6 or newer interpreter (the latest is recommended).
 -  RobotPy 2014.x is based on Python 3.2.5.

 `pynetworktables <https://github.com/robotpy/pynetworktables>`__ is
 compatible with Python 3.5 or newer, since 2019.
-Releases from 2018 are also compatible with Python 2.7.
+Releases prior to 2019 are also compatible with Python 2.7.

 What happens when my code crashes?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~